 Immunofluorescence shows diffuse mesangial IgA deposition in a granular pattern.

-ACE inhibitors are widely used to reduce proteinuria, particularly if hypertension and/or proteinuria is present, and they have been shown to help preserve renal function.
+Renin-angiotensin system inhibitors are widely used to reduce proteinuria, particularly if hypertension and/or proteinuria is present, and they have been shown to help preserve kidney function.

 The value of immunosuppression in IgAN is widely debated.
-There is some evidence that early corticosteroid treatment may reduce the severity of proteinuria and delay renal deterioration in people with moderate proteinuria, but this may be associated with serious adverse effects.
+There is some evidence that early corticosteroid treatment may reduce the severity of proteinuria and delay kidney function deterioration in people with moderate proteinuria, but this may be associated with serious adverse effects.